 For this strategy, it is best to spend some time concentrating on housing markets.
 Once you know the market, and the real value of property in the area, you might have a chance to buy a house below the market price and sell it for more (flip it).
-Bank real estate foreclosures may be viable source to find houses in average condition that can be quickly be renovated and sold for profit.
+Bank real estate foreclosures may be a viable source to find houses in average condition that can be quickly be renovated and sold for profit.

 How to evaluate a property for potential flipping